eu-cdse/copernicus-browser/README.md

 * Run `npm run debug-translations` to replace all translation strings with "XXXXXX"
 * Run `npm run update-previews` to create layer preview images
 * Run `npm run update-metadata-cache` to create getCapabilities and configuration cache

-Please note that source code is provided "as is".
-Deployment might be complicated due to dependency on numerous services.
-We can unfortunately not provide step-by-step support for setting the application.
-For specific questions, do use [CDSE Forum](https://forum.dataspace.copernicus.eu/)

 ### Environment variables in the .env file